seunggookim/manymusic-stim/index.md

 ## 🔬How was it validated?
 We conducted a series of experiments comparing the ManyMusic-Stim dataset to commercial music.
 Our results show that [carefully curated](/plots_music) subsets of the dataset are comparable to well-matched commercial tracks across various subjective ratings, including liking and feeling moved.
 These [findings](/plots_bhv) provide empirical support for the use of ManyMusic-Stim as a valid alternative to commercial music in affective research.

-See our [paper](paper-link) for more details.
+See our [paper] for more details.

 ## 😀How to use it?
-The ManyMusic-Stim dataset is available for download from [Zenodo](https://zenodo.org/record/1234567).
+The ManyMusic-Stim dataset is available for download from [Zenodo].
 The dataset includes:

 - audio files in MP3 format,